Tchernobill/Confluence/Timeline alpha.md

 ## Arc 2
 - Frank, the leader of a 'contractor' team, want to recruit Vyry4n for a high-stakes technology theft targeting a corporate research facility
 - Reluctant at first, he accept in exchange for his own target, a prototype of advanced Neural Processing Unit, code name 'Egypt' that would enable Sev to achieve true sentience and autonomy (Sev being dependant of fixed processing units in they shop)
-- Mar arrive at the shop, find it empty, go back to her place
+- Isa arrive at the shop, find it empty, go back to her place
 - Primary heist objective go without any issue
 - On the way down, in the Research and Development lab, Vyry4n is able to obtain two Egypt NPU
 - Then, one of the heist operative is neglectful, security trigger and a crewmember named Frank go all gun blazing in the lab.
 A grenade explode near Vyry4n, nearly killing him, and breach a containment system and it's content, secretly exposing Vyry4n to a prototype nano-virus